vektor-inc/vk-filter-search/readme.txt

 == Changelog ==

+= 2.1.0 =
+[ Add function ] Add Setting of Direct search ( Auto Submit ) that when you change pulldown or checkbox or radio-button, the form will be submited.
+[ Specification Change ] Force load javascript for redirection on header.
+[ Specification Change ] Allow heading tag on the form of search result or post type archive screen.

 = 2.0.6 =
 [ Bug fix ] Allow Inline Style on Search Result Form and Post Type Archive form.